UNIVERSITY STUDENT APARTMENTS

 NOTICE: A resident will first be given written notice of a violation.
 The notice will state the nature of the violation and, when appropriate, provide a remedy.
 State law provides several notice options:

-- A Three-day Comply or Quit Notice may be served when a tenant is more than fifteen (15) days delinquent in rent.
+- A Three-day Comply or Quit Notice may be served when a tenant is more than fifteen (15) days late in rent.
 This notice requires the resident to pay the amount due OR leave the apartment within three (3) days.

 - A Fifteen-Day Notice to Quit may be served when Student Apartments wants a resident to move out for no specific reason.
 Student Apartments will serve this notice in accordance with State law and University Policy when other remedies to solve a problem have been exhausted and it has been determined that the best solution is for the tenant to leave.
 This notice must be served fifteen (15) days before the beginning of the next rental period and it requires the resident(s) to move out before the beginning of the next rental period.